 Search continues for elderly couple missing from Inland Empire nudist resort for several days

-Stephanie Menard, 73, and her husband, Daniel Menard, 79, were last seen on Saturday at their home in the 26000 block of Keissel Road at around 10 a.m. on Saturday, according to the Redlands Police Department.
-Also missing is their dog named Cuddles, a small white Shih Tzu.
+Stephanie Menard, 73, and her husband, Daniel Menard, 79, were last seen on Saturday at their home in the 26000 block of Keissel Road at around 10 a.m., according to the Redlands Police Department.
+Also missing is their dog Cuddles, a small white Shih Tzu.

 Shortly after they were reported missing, police located the Menards' unlocked car down the street from where they lived.
-They also discovered that Stephanie's purse and both of their cell phones had been left behind at their home.
+They also discovered Stephanie's purse and both of their cell phones at their home.

 Friends of the Menards are desperately hoping for their return.